7307 Kokuta Suda (1906-1990)

 Oil on canvas, framed

-Signed Koku to lower right; inscribed on the reverse with the artist’s name, address, telephone number and dated 1963.4.4
+Signed Koku to lower right; signed, inscribed and dated 1968.4.4 on the reverse

 Labels on the back read;